-The privileges and duties of doctors: UK statutes
+The privileges and duties of doctors in the UK

-All doctors who are registered with the GMC, whether or not they have a licence to practise, have a duty to comply with our guidance Good medical practice.
+As a doctor registered with the GMC with or without a licence to practise, you have a duty to comply with our guidance Good medical practice.

 The privileges of licensed medical practitioners

-A doctor who is registered with a licence to practise is permitted to carry out certain activities and required to fulfil certain duties (often referred to as ‘privileges’).
-These include the right to prescribe prescription-only medicine or sign death certificates.
+A doctor who is registered with a licence to practise is permitted to carry out certain activities (often referred to as ‘privileges’).
+These include but are not restricted to: